 Let’s consider a scenario in which you can cast a shadow onto the moon.
 To make your shadow move from point A to point B on the moon, you need to move your finger just a few centimeters.
 This would take you a fraction of a second, but the shadow it casts on the moon would move thousands of kilometers in the same amount of time.

 What’s actually happening here?
 The shadow of your finger is easily breaking the light barrier.
 Actually, the physics rule is that information cannot travel faster than light.
 You cannot cause something to happen somewhere else faster than light could travel from you to that somewhere else.

 In this case, our shadow is transferring no information from point A to point B. Also, darkness isn’t traveling from point A to B. It is traveling from you to point A and point B at the speed of light.

 In fact, the shadow doesn’t travel at all.
 It’s an illusion caused by us thinking that a shadow is a physical thing when, in reality, it’s just a lack of physical things called photons.

 5. What’s The Maximum No Of Views On Can Get On a Single YouTube Video?

 Short Answer: 9,223,372,036,854,775,807

-Explanation: If you are a relatively small channel you will probably be happy to get a couple of thousands of views on a video you post.
-Bigger channels can hope for hundreds of thousands or even million of views.
-Some famous music videos have touched the “billion” milestone in the last few couple of years, but we are interested in the maximum number of views on a single video before YouTube view counter would basically break.
+Explanation: If you are a relatively small channel, you will probably be happy to get a couple of thousands of views on a video you post.
+Bigger channels can hope for hundreds of thousands or even millions of views.
+Some famous music videos have touched the “billion” milestone in the last few couples of years, but we are interested in the maximum number of views on a single video before the YouTube view counter would basically break.

 To put this into context, almost 5 billion videos are watched on YouTube every single day.
 Now imagine a scenario in which a video posted by you generated that many daily views.
 It would still take more than 5 million years for your video to break the YouTube view counter.